 Before bringing your puppy home, here are some essential items you'll need:

 Did you know?
-Rufus & Coco have a range of bundle packs with essential items that are especially selected for new puppy parents!
+Rufus & Coco has a range of bundle packs with essential items that are especially selected for new puppy parents!

-Remember when bringing home your new puppy, they have just been separated from their litter mates.
+Bringing your new puppy home might be a daunting experience for them as they have just been separated from their litter mates.
 This means that they might not be used to being alone and may cry or fuss for the first couple of nights while they get used to their new home.
 During this time, it's important to be patient and give your puppy time to adjust while setting them up for success.
-While it may be tempting to offer them constant attention to soothe them, be mindful that this could set a precedent and develop into behavioural issues such as separation anxiety.
-Therefore, offer them plenty of reassurance but also ensure that there are moments where they learn to self settle away from you (even if you are at home).
+While it may be tempting to offer them constant attention to soothe them, be mindful that this could set a precedent and develop into behavioral issues such as separation anxiety.
+Therefore, offer them plenty of reassurance but also ensure that there are moments where they have to learn to self settle away from you (even if you are at home).

-Sharing your life with a puppy is such a rewarding time, enjoy every moment watching them grow and becoming part of the family.
+Sharing your life with a puppy is such a rewarding time, so enjoy every moment of watching them grow and become part of the family.